economicanalysiswithmatrices/zombie-story/README.md

 # zombie-story

+(<a href="https://economicanalysiswithmatrices.github.io/zombie-story/">The final version of the story is available here</a>)

 In this assignment, you will familiarize with the Github platform and the workflow.
 We will create a zombie-apocalypse-themed story, all together.
 Each student can contribute with a small part of the story.
 Feel free to contribute more than once.
 EVERYONE MUST CONTRIBUTE AT LEAST ONCE.

 <img src='zombie.jpg'>